Candidates are required to have gained:

 - NCEA Level 3 comprised of 60 credits at NCEA Level 3 or higher and 20 credits at NCEA Level 2 or higher, including:

 - 14 credits each at NCEA Level 3 in three approved subjects;

 - Literacy (10 credits at NCEA Level 2 or above made up of 5 credits each in reading and writing); and

-- Numeracy (10 credits at NCEA Level 1 or above); or
+- Numeracy (10 credits at NCEA Level 1 or above made up of specified achievement standards or a package of three specified unit standards); or

 Domestic applicants aged 20 years or above who have not met the General Admission or entry requirements for a programme but whose skills, education or work experience indicate that they have a reasonable chance of success may be eligible for Special Admission.
 Special admission will be granted at the discretion of the relevant Head of School/Centre Director or designated nominee.
 Such applicants may be required to successfully complete a foundation, bridging or tertiary introductory programme as a condition of entry into higher level programmes.